12 Amazing things to do in Paris, especially if it's your first visit

 Montmartre

 You'll want to wander the quaint cobblestone streets in the Montmartre neighbourhood, full of cute shops and stunning architecture.
 La Maison Rose is a great place for a photo stop or lunch.
 In the early 1900s, artists, including the likes of Picasso, used to visit this spot.
-Make a reservation if you want to guarantee a meal there.
+Make a reservation to guarantee a meal there.

 Crepes on Rue Montparnasse

-One of the best parts of travelling is experiencing cultural cuisine where it was created.
+One of the best parts of travelling is experiencing the cultural cuisine where it was created.
 France is famous for many foods, including delicious crêpes; how can you visit without indulging in one?

 Domaine National du Palais-Royal

-If wandering with a coffee as you admire historic architecture and quaint gardens is up your alley, go to Domaine National du Palais Royal and the parks.
+If wandering with a coffee as you admire historic architecture and quaint gardens is up your alley, head to the Domaine National du Palais Royal and the surrounding parks.
 Stroll past perfect rows of trees, relax by the large fountain with a coffee or sit at a bistro table with a pastry.
 17th-century arcades of shops surround the garden, so you can shop and grab treats right there at the historic palace.

 The picturesque palace courtyard houses a modern art installation of black and white striped columns.
 Enjoy the art and take fun photos — try to arrive early or later in the day to avoid crowds.